 — Document review?

-- Get evaluation consultant/expertise?
+- Get an evaluation consultant/expertise?

 - Pretest your data collection methods (eg, have a few staff quickly answer the questionnaires to ensure the questions are understandable)